-If you have completed your research on how to start a scrapbook store it’s time to move to next parts.
+If you have completed your research on how to start a scrapbook store it’s time to move to the next parts.
 What you need to do now for starting a digital scrapbooking business is carrying out market analysis.
-This includes gathering facts and figures of the scrapbooking businesses to know where do you stand.
-The market analysis is essential to perform even when you are launching home scrapbooking business.
+This includes gathering facts and figures of the scrapbooking businesses to know where you stand.
+The market analysis is essential to perform even when you are launching a home scrapbooking business.

 5.1 Market Trends

 The market demand for scrapbooking stores in the US is booming.
-It is because after the advent of technology, many people find it hard to find any activity that is not to be performed on screen.
+It is because, after the advent of technology, many people find it hard to find any activity that is not to be performed on screen.
 Scrapbooks are thus, good to go for people belonging to all age groups.

 5.2 Marketing Segmentation